1910 Alabama Crimson Tide football team: Ole Miss

 Against the Ole Miss Rebels, Alabama suffered its third loss of the season 16–0 at Greenville.
 Fran Shields scored the only points of the first half on his touchdown run in the first quarter.
 In the second half, Alonzo Lee scored on an 11-yard run and Steve Mitchell scored on a 10-yard run in the fourth to give the Rebels the 16–0 victory.
-The loss brought Alabama's all-time record against Ole Miss to 4–2–1.